Recurrent Lorentzian Weyl spaces: The remaining coordinate freedom and symmetries of generic structures

 Integrating the first two vector fields of \eqref{eq:aff1psl2} results in the transformations

 while integrating the last three vector fields of \eqref{eq:aff1psl2} results in the transformations

 Under these transformations, the function $\psi$ is transformed according to

 respectively.
 Notice that the transformations parametrized by $a,b,c,d$ commute with the ones that are parametrized by $s_1,s_2$.
 The structure of this transformation group is $\SAff \times \PSL$.
-This is the connected Lie group whose action gives rise to the Lie algebra of vector fields spanned by \eqref{eq:aff1psl2}.
+This product is the connected Lie group whose action gives rise to the Lie algebra of vector fields spanned by \eqref{eq:aff1psl2} ($\SAff$ denotes the connected component of the group $\Aff$ of affine transformations on $\mathbb R$).
 This group can be extended with the transformation

 which also preserves the form \eqref{eq:Weyl} and the condition $\psi'(t)>0$.
-Under this transformation $\psi$ is transformed as $\tilde \psi(\tilde t) = - \psi(-t)$.
+Under this transformation $\psi$ is transformed as $\psi(t)\mapsto - \psi(-t)$.

 Notice that the two transformations $(u,x^i,t,v) \mapsto (u,x^i,-t,v)$ and $(u,x^i,t,v) \mapsto (-u,x^i,t,-v)$ of the extended groups $\Aff$ and $\PGL$, respectively, also preserve the coordinate form of Theorem \ref{ThFinalLocal}, but not the condition $\psi'(t)>0$.